|Pre-requisite||That students have successfully completed one semester of a Stage 1 Science|

 Who is this course for?

-No background knowledge is assumed.
-Some basic knowledge of food, nutrition and science is an advantage.
+Knowledge of food, nutrition and science is an advantage.

-What will I learn
+What will I learn?

-- Food, Nutrition and the Consumer
+- Nutrition and technology.

 How will I be assessed?